bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 Client side rendering is the process of rendering web pages on the client side using JavaScript after the initial HTML is loaded.
 In this, the browser loads a minimal HTML document then JavaScript retrieves data from the server and generates the HTML dynamically.

+### What is difference between Call(), Apply(), Bind()?

+Call() -> Invokes the function immediately, with this set to thisArg, and accepts arguments one by one.

+Apply() -> Invokes the function immediately, with this set to thisArg, but takes arguments as an array.

+Bind() -> Returns a new function, with this set to thisArg, and any present arguments, but doesn't invoke it immediately.